 Blisters develop more frequently if your feet and hands are moist.
 They may hinder your workouts and may turn you off to workout regularly.
 Take some preventative steps to avoid these painful little devils.

 Avoid the miss-fit.
 Your footwear is integral to your workout.
 Ill-fitting shoes may cause blisters to form because your feet may get pinched in odd places.
 Get an appropriate pair of shoes that is specific to the activity that you are doing and prevent blisters on feet.
 If you are an avid walker, buy comfy walking shoes and if you are out for jogging, so slip into a decent yet comfy pair of sneakers.
 Make sure your shoes do not slip off your feet and you should be able to move your toes freely from the toe.

-When buying socks try to get ones made of Polypropylene or another absorbent, synthetic material.
+When buying socks, try to get the ones that are made of polypropylene or other absorbent material.
 Try to stay away from cotton and wool socks because they aren’t nearly as absorbent.
 Running causes feet to swell up too so you might want to take an extra, slightly larger pair of running shoes along just in case.
 Some runners like to layer their socks with a coat of foot powder in between, and so can you.
 Try this and see if it works for you.

 Padded insoles help give feet great arch support but it becomes that much harder for feet to adapt to shoes that lack this support.
 Think of it as a limb in a cast.
 Even though the cast is supporting the limb, the limb is also weakened by this support and after the cast comes off it’ll take the limb a while to regain complete muscle range of motion and strength.